alainman-krh/InfoShare-HobbyElectronics/Connectors.md

 - 6 spools: <https://www.adafruit.com/product/1311>
 - 10 spools: <https://www.adafruit.com/product/3174>

-# Dupont cables: the next step up:
+# Dupont cables: the next step up
 <!----------------------------------------------------------------------------->
 It seems like the next step up from using 22AWG cables on breadboards is to use cables terminated with "Dupont connectors".